mehranathon/poc/README.md

 # Proof of Concept
-This is a repository for proofs of concept.
-It's a spring scaffolding for quick prototyping.
+Convert a list of POJOs to a csv and return as byte array in response body